mfdz/digitransit-matomo/README.md

         * MYSQL_PASSWORD
         * MYSQL_DATABASE
         * MYSQL_ROOT_PASSWORD
-2. run command `docker-compose up` in the directory
+2. run command `docker-compose up` in the right directory
 3. open localhost:8080 in browser -> should see Matomo local installation page
 4. follow the installation steps
     * database setup: set by default (use MATOMO_DATABASE_USERNAME, MATOMO_DATABASE_PASSWORD and MATOMO_DATABASE_DBNAME)